What can someone do with your phone number, and what steps should you take if a scammer has it?

 • Never click on suspicious links from unknown senders.

-• Don’t respond to suspicious messages or calls, because doing so can result in your being added to a spam call list.
+• Don’t respond to suspicious messages or calls because doing so can result in your being added to a spam call list.

-• Avoid giving out your number during public Wi-Fi log ins.
+• Avoid giving out your number during public Wi-Fi logins.

-• Check which apps have access to your device, SIM information, or personal identifiers and revoke any unnecessary permissions that could indirectly expose your mobile number.
+• Check which apps have access to your device, SIM information, or personal identifiers, and revoke any unnecessary permissions that could indirectly expose your mobile number.

 • Shred physical mail that contains your phone number before discarding it.